IADI-Nancy/GRICS-torch/Readme.md

 ## Motion Binning and Reconstruction States

-After loading or simulation, the motion curve is clustered with k-means (`MotionBinner.bin_motion`) into reconstruction states.
+After loading or simulation, the motion curve is clustered with k-means into reconstruction states.

 Key points:
 - simulation state count and reconstruction state count can differ.